Ryan McKee

-Ryan McKee (born November 4, 1986 in Pine Bluff, Arkansas) is an American football offensive tackle who is currently a free agent.
+Ryan McKee (born November 4, 1986) is an American former professional football offensive tackle.
 He was signed by the New York Jets as an undrafted free agent in 2009.
 He played college football at Southern Mississippi.
-McKee also spent 3 games on the St. Louis Rams active roster in 2009, as well as being on the team's practice squad from 2010 to 2012.
+McKee also spent three games on the St. Louis Rams active roster in 2009, as well as being on the team's practice squad from 2010 to 2012.

-Early years
+Early life

 McKee attended Daphne High School, Alabama, and was a two-year letter winner there.
 He finished senior season without allowing a sack all year and was voted All-district and All-county.
-The year before, as a junior, helped the team to a 14-1 record and a berth in the state championship game.
+The year before, as a junior, helped the team to a 14–1 record and a berth in the state championship game.

 College career

 McKee started three consecutive seasons at right tackle for Southern Mississippi and graduated in December 2008, with a degree in business administration.